 Enter the destination URL

-Paste in the URL of your target link, add the Link Text associated with the link and select whether to open the link in a new window …
+Paste in the URL of your target link, enter the Link Text to display with the link and tick the ‘Open link in a new window/tab’ box to open the link in a new window/tab …

 Or link to existing content

-This is the advanced linking feature that allows you to insert internal links into your content.
-Type a word or keyword phrase related to the page you want to hyperlink in the Search box.
-WordPress will automatically begin searching for pages and posts containing those words …
+This is the feature that allows you to create internal links.
+Start typing a word or keyword phrase related to the post or page you want to hyperlink into the Search field.
+WordPress automatically begins looking for pages and posts containing those words …

-Click on the title of page or post you would like to link to, and the item’s URL automatically gets inserted into the fields in the destination URL section …
+Click on the page or post you would like to link to, and the URL of your selected item automatically gets inserted into the fields in the destination URL field …

 (Link to pages or posts)

-(Create internal links to custom WordPress post types in addition to standard posts or pages)
+(Link content in WordPress to custom post types in addition to default posts or pages)

-If you want the linked content to open in a new window, select the Open link in a new window/tab box and click the Add Link button to create your internal link …
+If you would like the linked content to open in a new browser window, then select the Open link in a new window/tab box and click the Add Link button to create your internal link …

 (You can open external and internal links in new windows – even external links pointing to content about internal links!)